co-r-e/Zassha/README.md

 — This README focuses on everyday use.
 A short developer note is at the end.

 ## Quick Start (5 minutes)

+> First run tip: start with a short recording (≤ 5 minutes, ~100 MB).
+It keeps upload/analysis fast while you validate the flow.

 1) Install dependencies
 ```bash